anhaidgroup/sparkly/README.md

 ## Sparkly: Blocking for Entity Matching

 Sparkly is an open-source tool for the blocking step of entity matching.
 Entity matching finds tuples from two tables A and B that match, that is, refer to the same real-world entity.
-It typically proceeds in two steps.
-The blocking step uses heuristics to quickly identify a relatively small set of tuple pairs that can be matches.
-The matching step applies a (rule- or learning-based) matcher to each surviving pair to predict match/no-match.
+It typically proceeds in two steps. *The blocking step* uses heuristics to quickly identify a relatively small set of tuple pairs that can be matches. *The matching step* applies a (rule- or learning-based) matcher to each surviving pair to predict match/no-match.
+(See [this page](https://anhaidgroup.github.io/magellan/about) for details.)

 Sparkly focuses on the blocking step, and is distinguished in three aspects: